Ministry for Middle East Peace and Justice

 Further information about our partnership and how it developed can be found here.

-Supporting Small Businesses, and individuals and Organizations Working for Peace and Justice in Palestine
+Supporting Small Businesses, Individuals, and Organizations Working for Peace and Justice in Palestine

 Each November Grace sponsors an Alternative Gift Fair, and the MMEPJ facilitates the inclusion of Palestinian causes and products.
 Prominent is the sale of olive oil and olive oil products.
-Proceeds go to support Grace’s partner churches in Nablus, clean water needs in Gaza, and the Tent of Nations as well as olive oil producers in Palestine.
-MMEPJ also facilitates the expenditure of funds from the Grace Mission and Outreach Committee to support institutions of the Episcopal Diocese of Jerusalem, particularly the hospitals it operates in Gaza and Nablus.
+Proceeds go to support Grace’s partner churches in Nablus, clean water needs in Gaza, and the Tent of Nations, as well as olive oil producers in Palestine.
+MMEPJ also facilitates the expenditure of funds from the Grace Service and Mission Committee to support institutions of the Episcopal Diocese of Jerusalem, particularly the hospitals it operates in Gaza and Nablus.

 To purchase olive oil please contact Peter Smith.